Vision#

 height#

-height returns the height of the detected object in pixels as an integer from 1 to 480.
+The height property reports the height of the detected object in pixels as a whole number from 1 to 480.

 The AI Vision object property stack block with its parameter set to height.#